cap-js/docs/about/best-practices.md

 ::: details Including framework-provided services ...

 These usages even look the same for application services and framework-provided ones, like CAP's *database services* or *messaging services*.
-That is, we send queries to database services in the very same way as we do with local CAP services that support querying, or with remote *OData* or *GraphQL* services.
+That is, we send queries to database services in the same way as we do with local CAP services that support querying, or with remote *OData* or *GraphQL* services.

 <!-- All those links depend on the runtime, right? -->